 For over 22 years, people from all over the world have chosen Waismann Method as their opioid detox provider.We know the challenges you face and the importance of creating a unique and personal experience for you right from the start.

 Rapid Detox for Opioid Treatment Lays the Foundation for Successful Follow-Up Care

-According to the National Institute on Drug Abuse, every day, more than 130 Americans die of an opioid overdose.
+According to the National Institute on Drug Abuse, more than 130 Americans die of an opioid overdose every day.
 Some treatment centers are pushing the idea of medication-assisted treatment (MAT) drugs to prevent further overdoses.
 However, providing more opioids could prolong a person’s opioid use disorder instead of treating it.
-The most beneficial opioid treatment focuses on complete detoxification in addition to emotional care to assess what led to the opioid use.
+The most beneficial opioid treatment focuses on complete detoxification in addition to emotional care to assess what led to opioid use.

-Rapid detox — also referred to as detox under anesthesia or ultra-rapid detox — provides the most effective detox from opioid drugs.
+Rapid detox — also called detox under anesthesia or ultra-rapid detox — provides the most effective detox from opioid drugs.
 It lays the foundation for successfully treating the underlying issue that caused opioid use in the first place.

 Why Rapid Detox Works

 Science hasn’t replaced preconceived ideas of who opioid users are and their access to treatment.
 When they reach that point, then medically assisted detoxification protocols could become the standard of care.
-America is not only plagued by an opioid epidemic, but it’s also stuck in the thinking that it’s necessary for a person to fall into a life cycle of medications and rehab stays.
+An opioid epidemic does not only plague America, but it’s also stuck in the thinking that a person must fall into a life cycle of medications and rehab stays.
 That’s not true.
-When a person gets proper medical detox from a board-certified medical doctor, followed by individual emotional care, he or she can break the addiction cycle
+When a person gets proper medical detox from a board-certified medical doctor, followed by individual emotional care, they can break the addiction cycle.

 Benefits of Ultra Rapid Opiate Detox